LoanDepot Park: Planning

 Prior to the construction of LoanDepot Park, the Marlins played home games at what was originally known as Joe Robbie Stadium in Miami Gardens, which was known by a number of different names during the Marlins' tenure there.
 Joe Robbie Stadium was built in 1987 as home to the Miami Dolphins of the National Football League (NFL), and was designed as a multi-purpose stadium built primarily for football, but its design also accommodated baseball and soccer.
-Dolphins founder Joe Robbie believed it was a foregone conclusion that MLB would come to South Florida, so he wanted the stadium designed to make any necessary renovations for baseball as seamless as possible.
-The Marlins arrived in 1993 and during their time at the stadium, the Marlins drew more than 3 million people in their inaugural season and also won two World Series titles, in 1997 and 2003.
+The Dolphins founder, Joe Robbie, believed it was a foregone conclusion that MLB would come to South Florida and so he wanted the stadium designed to make any necessary renovations for baseball as seamless as possible.
+The Marlins arrived in 1993 and, during their time at the stadium, drew more than 3 million people in their inaugural season and also won two World Series titles, in 1997 and 2003.
 The stadium continues to be home to the Dolphins, and since 2008, the Miami Hurricanes from the University of Miami.

 After the Marlins began play, multiple issues were soon raised regarding the unsuitability of Joe Robbie Stadium for professional baseball.
-Among those cited were the poor seat and sight-line configuration for baseball viewing, references to Miami's NFL team such as the logos and color scheme remaining visible in the stadium despite being in baseball configuration, and poor fan environment due to the distance of the action in relation to the seats.
-The climate in Miami during baseball season was not conducive for the sport and the audience, as games were often either played in 95 F heat or would be rained out, owing to the tropical climate in South Florida.
-These were suspected by the Florida Marlins for having poor fan attendance, as well as players’ performance at home games.
+Among those cited were the poor seat and sight-line configuration for baseball viewing, references to Miami's NFL team such as the logos and color scheme remaining visible in the stadium despite being in baseball configuration, and poor fan environment because of the distance of the action in relation to the seats.
+The climate in Miami during baseball season was not conducive for the sport and the audience, as games were often either played in 95 F heat or would be rained out because of the tropical climate in South Florida.
+Those factors were suspected by the Florida Marlins for having poor fan attendance, as well as players' performance at home games.
 By 2004, the Florida Marlins were the only team in baseball playing in an NFL-configured sporting stadium.